The Last of Us: Reception

+Video games

-Overall, The Last of Us series has been critically acclaimed and commercially successful.
-The first game received "universal acclaim", according to review aggregator Metacritic; it is the fifth-highest-rated PlayStation 3 game on Metacritic, and Remastered is the third-highest-rated PlayStation 4 game.
-The game appeared on several year-end lists of the best games of 2013, winning top honors at the 41st Annie Awards, 10th British Academy Video Games Awards, 17th Annual D.I.C.E.
-Awards, and 14th Annual Game Developers Choice Awards.
-It is considered one of the most significant seventh-generation video games, and has been included among the greatest video games of all time.
-The Last of Us Part II similarly received "universal acclaim" according to Metacritic.
-It won more than 320 Game of the Year awards, which several outlets deemed record-breaking, winning at The Game Awards 2020, 32nd GLAAD Media Awards, 38th Golden Joystick Awards, and 6th Annual Titanium Awards.
-Left Behind and Part I received "generally favorable reviews" according to Metacritic.
+The first game received "universal acclaim", according to review aggregator Metacritic; it is the seventh-highest-rated PlayStation 3 game, and Remastered is the fourth-highest-rated PlayStation 4 game.
+It appeared on several lists of the best games of 2013, winning top honors at the Annie Awards, British Academy Video Games Awards, D.I.C.E.
+Awards, and Game Developers Choice Awards.
+It is considered one of the most significant seventh-generation video games and among the greatest video games of all time.
+The Last of Us Part II similarly received "universal acclaim" according to Metacritic; it is the sixth-highest-rated PlayStation 4 game, and Part II Remastered is the eleventh-highest-rated PlayStation 5 game.
+It won more than 320 Game of the Year awards, which several outlets deemed record-breaking, winning at the Game Awards, GLAAD Media Awards, Golden Joystick Awards, and Titanium Awards.
+According to Metacritic, Left Behind and the PlayStation 5 version of Part I received "generally favorable" reviews, while Part I's Windows version was Naughty Dog's lowest-rated game with "mixed or average" reviews.

 The Last of Us games have been praised for their stories.
 IGN's Colin Moriarty named it one of the first game's standout features, and PlayStation Official Magazine's (OPM) David Meikleham wrote the pacing contributed to the story's impact.
 GameSpot's Tom Mc Shea found Left Behind's story insightful, and GamesRadar's Henry Gilbert described it as "intermittently intense, tragic, humorous, and even poignant".
 For Part II, Game Informer's Andy McNamara felt the writers conveyed the themes "with careful nuance and unflinching emotion", and Push Square's Sammy Barker particularly praised the use of flashback and overlapping stories; conversely, GamesRadar+'s Alex Avard felt the narrative lost its momentum by attempting to finalize every story thread, and Polygon's Maddy Myers and Kotaku's Riley MacLeod found the game repeatedly delivered its themes without allowing the player any agency in their decisions.
 Druckmann won several awards for his writing on the series, including two from the D.I.C.E.
 Awards, Game Developers Choice Awards, SXSW Gaming Awards, and Writers Guild of America Awards.